Birmingham Man Indicted on Gun Charges

 Possession of a Glock Switch

-BIRMINGHAM, Ala. – A federal grand yesterday indicted a Birmingham man on gun charges, announced U.S. Attorney Prim F. Escalona and Bureau of Alcohol, Tobacco, Firearms, and Explosives Special Agent in Charge Mickey French.
+BIRMINGHAM, Ala. – A federal grand this week indicted a man on gun charges, announced U.S. Attorney Prim F. Escalona and Bureau of Alcohol, Tobacco, Firearms, and Explosives Special Agent in Charge Mickey French.

-A two-count indictment filed in U.S. District Court charges Fredrick Leonard Temple, Jr., 32, with possession of a machine gun and receipt of an unregistered firearm.
+A two-count indictment filed in U.S. District Court charges David Jermaine Lake, 31, of Vance, with possession of a machine gun and receipt of an unregistered firearm.

-According to the indictment, in January 2022, Temple illegally possessed a Glock 9mm pistol equipped with a “Glock switch” – an after-market device which is designed to illegally convert a semiautomatic Glock pistol into a fully automatic machine gun.
+According to the indictment, in March 2022, Lake illegally possessed a Glock 9mm pistol equipped with a “Glock switch” – an after-market device designed to illegally convert a semiautomatic Glock pistol into a fully automatic machine gun.

 The maximum penalty for possession of a machine gun is 10 years in prison.